Who are you Going to Mute on Twitter?

 Firstly, let's grasp exactly what muting does (besides the slightly obvious):

-At present, it's fairly unclear how much of an effect the mute function will have on brands as we don't have any data to prove anything, but the most important thing to remember is if you're posting content that gets shared bout the place, you're probably all good as a business and your outreach is fairly high.
+At present, it's fairly unclear how much of an effect the mute function will have on brands, as we don't have any data to prove anything, but the most important thing to remember is if you're posting content that gets shared about the place, you're probably all good as a business, and your outreach is fairly high.

 If anything, this change might largely serve as a warning to those individuals or companies that really do just spam our feeds.